davidrs/laugh-track/README.md

 ## Setup

+To scan for  RF numbers put the wire in Pin 22, just below Pin 17, 7th one down on the left of RaspiB) Then run sudo ./RFScanner

 Pin 7, (Bottom right on Raspi B) is for the manual tinfoil switch.

 Pin 17 for the Data on the transmitter.
-(6th down on the left on Raspi B
+(6th down on the left on Raspi B)

 Original Raspi Wireless article: https://www.samkear.com/hardware/control-power-outlets-wirelessly-raspberry-pi